eliasffyksen/SmplKernel/README.md

 # SmplOS
-A simple kernel made with extencive help from [OSDev wiki](https://wiki.osdev.org), all credit should be directed to the community :)
+A simple OS which compiles with clang, to i686